ArtiDholeSD/MetaTag-dns-Validation/README.md

   2.get dns TXT record from url : http://localhost:3000/getgetDNStxt

-Step4:Open the postMan.
+Step4:    Open the postMan.
- Create a New Collection i.e."Test-MetaProject"(you can choose any Name) right Click on Test-MetaProject, create a "New request" : Type "http://localhost:3000/getMetadataFromUrl" and select  "Post" Method.
+      Create a New Collection i.e."Test-MetaProject"(you can choose any Name) right Click on Test-MetaProject,
+      create a "New request" : Type "http://localhost:3000/getMetadataFromUrl" and select  "Post" Method.

 Step5:Select the "Body" In Postman and then select "raw" and select format "json"